neo-project/global-blockchain-compliance-hub/_posts/Portugal/1111-11-01-portugal-registry-requirements.md

 ---
 ## Non-profit/for-profit company registry requirements

 There are a number of different legal structures for businesses in Portugal, including individual sole traders to large incorporated companies with many employees.
-The Portuguese Companies Code [1] regulates businesses in Portugal and defines the different legal forms.
-Here's a brief overview of the types of businesses in Portugal [2]:
+[The Portuguese Companies Code](http://www.pgdlisboa.pt/leis/lei_mostra_articulado.php?nid=524&tabela=leis) regulates businesses in Portugal and defines the different legal forms.
+[Here](http://www.pgdlisboa.pt/leis/lei_mostra_articulado.php?nid=524&tabela=leis) is a brief overview of the types of businesses in Portugal:

 ## Businesses owned by more than one person